Stericated 5-cubes: Full snub 5-cube

 The full snub 5-cube or omnisnub 5-cube, defined as an alternation of the omnitruncated 5-cube is not uniform, but it can be given Coxeter diagram and symmetry [4,3,3,3]^{+}, and constructed from 10 snub tesseracts, 32 snub 5-cells, 40 snub cubic antiprisms, 80 snub tetrahedral antiprisms, 80 3-4 duoantiprisms, and 1920 irregular 5-cells filling the gaps at the deleted vertices.

 Related polytopes

-This polytope is one of 31 uniform 5-polytopes generated from the regular 5-cube or 5-orthoplex.
+The presented eight polytopes are from the family of 31 uniform 5-polytopes generated from the regular 5-cube or 5-orthoplex.